Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Brief overview of the heavy hadron spectroscopy

-Quark model inherits some spirits and features of QCD and has been successfully employed to describe the quark clusters (e.g., the conventional mesons and baryons) at the quark level.
+Quark model inherits some spirits and features of QCD and has been successfully employed to describe the conventional mesons and baryons at the quark level.
 The hadron spectroscopy had witnessed the success of quark model before 2003.
 However, the quark model was challenged by many near-threshold exotic states observed since 2003.
-More and more experimental evidences indicate the relevance and importance of the hadron clusters, e.g., the heavy hadronic molecules.
-For the modern science, the loosely bound molecules composed of two heavy hadrons shall supplement a new piece of the clustering effect at the hadron level in the matter universe.
+More and more experimental evidences indicate the relevance and importance of the clustering effect of the quarks, e.g., the heavy hadronic molecules. {The loosely bound hadronic molecules are very well known as a building block of the matter, namely the nuclei}.
 The abundant hadron spectra are the opportunities and challenges for us to understand the nonperturbative behaviors of QCD at low energy domains.

 The chiral effective theories are built upon the chiral symmetry of QCD with the asymptotic hadronic d.o.f.
 These powerful tools have been developed and applied in the nuclear sectors with flying colors in the past decades.
-The heavy hadrons and exotic hadronic molecular states observed in recent years supply the fertile soil for the redevelopment of these EFTs.
+The heavy hadrons and exotic hadronic molecular states observed in recent years supply the fertile soil for the redevelopment of these effective theories.
 In this work, we will mainly review the developments and applications of chiral perturbation theory, chiral effective field theory, as well as their ramifications and variants in the heavy flavor sectors together with the heavy quark symmetry.
 We shall also cover the experimental measurements, lattice QCD simulations, and phenomenological model calculations briefly.